tgeorgel/trellis-action/README.md

 * Maybe update the README example when publishing a new version.

 ## Credits, Copyright and License

-[Trellis Action](https://github.com/steenbergen-design/trellis-action) is a [Steenbergen Design](https://steenbergen.design) project and maintained by Arjan Steenbergen

 Special thanks to [the Roots team](https://roots.io/about/) whose [Trellis](https://github.com/roots/trellis) make this project possible.
 Also special thanks to [TypistTech](https://github.com/TypistTech) where I got a lot if inspiration and got [parts](https://github.com/TypistTech/tiller-circleci) of this documentation from.